-Syntax Description 1 (Optional) Co onfigure the switch to run SSH Version 1 (SSHv1). oymux bescription · • • · · onfigure the switch to run SSH Version 2 (SSHv1).
+Syntax Description 1 (Optional) Configure the switch to run SSH Version 1 (SSHv1). - , (Optional) Configure the switch to run SSH Version 2 (SSHv1).
+(Optional) Configure the switch to run SSH Version 2 (SSHv1).
 Defaults The default version is the latest SSH version supported by the SSH client.
-Command Modes Global configuration n Command History Release Modification 12.2(25)EX This command was introduced.
+Command Modes Global configuratio n Command History Release Modification 12.2(25)EX This command was introduced.
 Usage Guidelines If you do not enter this command or if you do not specify a keyword, the SSH server selects the latest SSH version supported by the SSH client.
 For example, if the SSH client supports SSHv1 and SSHv2, the SSH server selects SSHv2.
 The switch supports an SSHv1 or an SSHv2 server.
 It also supports an SSHv1 client.
 For more information about the SSH server and the SSH client, see the software configuration guide for this release.
-A Rivest, Shamir, ar server and the reverse nd Adelman (RSA) key pair generated by an SSHv1 server can be used by an SSHv2 se.
-Examples - s how to configure the switch to run SSH Version 2: Switch(config)# ip ssh version 2 You can verify your settings by entering the show ip ssh or show ssh privileged EXEC command.
+A Rivest, Shamir, an server and the rever nd Adelman (RSA) key pair generated by an SSHv1 server can be used by an SSHv2 rse.
+Examples - s how to configure the switch to run SSH Version 2: p ssh version 2